freedoat/hello_world/README.md

 # hello_world

-just learning to use github
+just learning to use github.

+following along with the tutorial..